Buffy the Vampire Slayer (film): Plot

-At the senior dance, Buffy is dismayed to find Jeffrey has dumped her for one of her friends.
-She meets with Pike, and dances with him instead.
-Lothos sends his army of vampire minions to the school to attack the dance.
+At the senior dance, Buffy is dismayed to find Jeffrey has dumped her (via a message on her answering machine) and had come to the dance with her friend Jenny.
+While she grieves, Pike enters the dance.
+He asks Buffy to dance and they enjoy a romantic moment.
+Lothos summons his vampire followers to attack the dance (among which is Cassandra, though it is unknown what became of her later).
 During the attack, students and attendants try to fight off the vampires in the gym.
-Pike fights and kills Benny, while Buffy confronts Amilyn and Lothos in the school’s basement.
+Pike fatally electrocutes Benny after they fight, while Buffy confronts Amilyn and Lothos in the school's basement.
 She kills Amilyn, but Lothos starts to hypnotize her again.
-The trance is broken when Buffy is reminded of Merricks’s last words and she defends herself against Lothos.
+The trance is broken when Buffy is reminded of Merrick's last words, and she defends herself against Lothos.

-Buffy returns to the gym and Lothos suddenly emerges with a sword.
-The Slayer and vampire king duel, and Buffy manages to defeat him.
-The survivors leave, Buffy and Pike share another dance and the couple ride away on a motorcycle.
+Buffy returns to the gym, and Lothos suddenly emerges with a sword; the two duel, and Buffy manages to defeat him.
+The survivors leave; Buffy and Pike share another dance and the couple ride away on a motorcycle.

 Cast

+Appearing in uncredited roles are Ben Affleck as a basketball player, Ricki Lake as Charlotte, Seth Green as a vampire, and Alexis Arquette as the vampire DJ.

 Production

 Writer Whedon sold the film to country singer Dolly Parton's production company, Sandollar, in the fall of 1991.
 Production was limited to five weeks to accommodate Luke Perry's Beverly Hills, 90210 filming schedule.
+Whedon was inspired by Night of the Comet for the film's story.

 Whedon was involved in an advisory role early in the production but departed after becoming dissatisfied with the direction the film was taking.
 Executives at 20th Century Fox removed many of Whedon's jokes, believing the humor to be too abstract for audiences.
 They also disliked the darker elements in Whedon's original script, wanting to make it a lighter comedy.
 Merrick's suicide was replaced with his being killed by Lothos, and Buffy's burning down her high school gym to kill all the vampires was eliminated altogether.

-All this led Whedon to finally walk off the set.
+All this led Whedon to finally abandon the production.
 He has been highly critical of actor Donald Sutherland's behavior on set, describing him as entitled and difficult to work with.
 Sutherland had a penchant for improvising or altering his lines in the script, which director Rubel Kuzui allowed him to do freely because he was the film's most high-profile star.
-Whedon felt this made Merrick's dialogue in the film disjointed and unintelligible.
+Whedon, by contrast, felt that this made Merrick's dialogue in the film disjointed and unintelligible.

 Filming in Los Angeles included the ballroom of the Park Plaza Hotel, where Merrick lives and trains Buffy, John Marshall High School in Los Feliz, and the gymnasium of University High School in West Los Angeles, where the high school dance and vampire attack was filmed.